haojee2025/Elementary-Front-End-Project/README.md

 -Tweak the code to experiment and build your skills!

 ## 💡 Why This Exists<br>
-'I created this repository to:'
+`I created this repository to:`

-- Build consistency by coding one front-end project daily from July 8, 2025, to December 31, 2026. 📓
+- Build consistency by coding one front-end project weekly from July 8, 2025, to December 31, 2026. 📓

 - Master the fundamentals of HTML, CSS, and JavaScript.